-The Authority's current National Park Management Plan (NPMP) 2015/19 was approved in 2014 and was developed following full consultation with partners, stakeholders and communities, setting out policies and longer term objectives.
-We are expecting new guidance on producing NPMPs in light of the development of Area Statements and other legislative changes.
-Corporate and Resources PlanThe three National Park Authorities in Wales have agreed to work to a common format of an annual Corporate and Resources Plan to meet the requirements of both the The Well-being of Future Generations (Wales) Act 2015 and Local Government (Wales) Measure 2011.
+The three National Park Authorities in Wales have agreed to work to a common format of an annual Corporate and Resources Plan to meet the requirements of both The Well-being of Future Generations (Wales) Act 2015 and Local Government (Wales) Measure 2011.
 The Corporate and Resources Plan document sets out the Authority's Well-being objectives (which are also the Authority's Improvement objectives) and aligned work programme for the forthcoming year and acts as our Annual Improvement Plan Part 1.
 The Well-being of Future Generations Act also requires public bodies to act in accordance with the sustainable development principles and this document highlights how these principles are embedded in the work carried out to achieve our objectives.